magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41229-images-not-displayed-on-the-frontend-after-configurable-products-import.md

     * File to Import:
         * Select File to Import
         * Images File Directory: leave it empty
-1. Go to storefront to `/product-set.html` page and switch between different Set Sizes > for the 24 there will be no gallery.
+1. Go to storefront to `/product-set.html` page and switch between different Set Sizes.
+For the 24 there will be no gallery.

 <ins>Expected results</ins>:

-Gallery for all simple products inside configurable one is visible with all related images.
+The gallery for all simple products inside a configurable product is visible with all related images.

 <ins>Actual results</ins>:

-There is no gallery for product.
+There is no gallery for the products.

 ## Apply the patch